Indiana Jones (character): Comic books

 Indiana Jones has appeared in numerous comic books, from two different publishers.
 Marvel Comics initially held the comic book licensing rights, leading to adaptations of the films Raiders of the Lost Ark, Indiana Jones and the Temple of Doom, and Indiana Jones and the Last Crusade.
 Following the Raiders of the Lost Ark adaptation, Marvel published The Further Adventures of Indiana Jones from 1983 to 1986.
 This ongoing monthly series ran for thirty-four issues and featured the character's first original adventures in comic book form.

 After Marvel's licensing of the character ended, Dark Horse Comics acquired publishing rights and adapted the Indiana Jones and the Fate of Atlantis video game.
-From 1992 to 1996, following the Fate of Atlantis adaptation, Dark Horse published seven limited series, as well comics based on The Young Indiana Jones Chronicles television series.
+From 1992 to 1996, following the Fate of Atlantis adaptation, Dark Horse published seven limited series, as well as comics based on The Young Indiana Jones Chronicles television series.
 In 2004, Indiana Jones appeared in the non-canon story, "Into the Great Unknown", first published in Star Wars Tales #19.
 The story sees Indiana Jones and Short Round discover a crashed Millennium Falcon in the Pacific Northwest, along with Han Solo's skeleton and the realization that a rumored nearby Sasquatch is Chewbacca.
 With the franchise's revival in 2008, Dark Horse published an adaptation of Indiana Jones and the Kingdom of the Crystal Skull.
 Dark Horse followed this with Indiana Jones Adventures, a short-lived series of digest-sized comics aimed at children.
 An additional limited series, titled Indiana Jones and the Tomb of the Gods, was also published from 2008 to 2009.